 Once the modem is off for a few minutes, plug it back in and wait.
 The modem will usually have all green lights when it is up and running.
 Plug the router back in and wait for it to cycle up completely.
 You will see all green lights again.
 Some of the lights will be flashing, which is normal.

 You can now boot up the computers.
-If the router is setup as a DHCP server, it will now provide the computer with a fresh IP address.
+If the router is setup as a DHCP server (as most are), it will now provide the computer with a fresh IP address.
 You can confirm this happened by going back to the command prompt and typing ipconfig /all.
 You should now see that your computer has an address similar to 192.168.1.2.